 - In case you apply for a (partial) grant, i.e. travel support or conference fee waiver:

 - letter of motivation including a short explanation of your need because of which you are applying for a grant, max.
 1 page (PDF document format)

 - support statement by your academic supervisor elaborating on your achievements and confirming the need for financial support (PDF document format)

 The submission process is handled via easychair.
 Once you have prepared all the requested documents, you can apply via the link below.
 For your submission, you will need an easychair account: if you do not have one, you will automatically be invited to create it.
 When adding a new submission, please fill in the title, the abstract and the keywords in the designated fields in the submission form, and upload the remaining requested documents as PDF attachments.

-Submission for posters will close on April 30, 2020.
-The review process will be completed by May 7th.
+Submission for posters will close on May 15, 2022.
 In case of acceptance, you will be contacted with further instructions on how to upload the camera ready version of your poster, that will be included in the summer school proceedings.